lineality/Online_Voting_Using_One_Time_Pads/README.md

 - externalization (as in Object Relationship Spaces & Projects)
 -

+## A STEM approach to defining and defending against nihilism

 ### a survey of measurement:
 - what can be measured